EmperorRP/understanding-blockchain-concepts/README.md

 1. __PoW or Proof of Work__
 > If miners solve a complex math problem with the help of cryptography.
 Once solved, the block is available for transactions and the miner is rewarded with cryptocurrency.

-2. PoS or Proof of Stake
+2. __PoS or Proof of Stake__
+> Based on an individual’s stake, a validator is chosen at random and makes cryptocurrency transactions to add a new block to the blockchain.
+Much more cost efficient and energy efficient than PoW.